openedx/frontend-app-learner-portal-enterprise/README.md

 ## Overview
 The edX learning platform's frontend for enterprise learners.

-## Some dev notes
-This section can be removed once the items are addressed:

--[ ] remove dep  "eslint-plugin-import": "^2.22.1" once frontend-build upgrade is done https://github.com/edx/frontend-build/pull/136

 ## Setup for development

 Ensure you have gone through [Onboarding for devs](https://openedx.atlassian.net/wiki/spaces/ENG/pages/12550298/Developer+Onboarding)